ellis-ward/ellis-ward.github.io/_posts/allotment/2021-04-05-easterweekend2021.md

 patient... but we weren't... we planted 22 different types of seeds over 2 weeks ago in an unheated greenhouse. <br><br>
 Why not?!<br><br>
-Well that's what we told ourselves back in March, knowing we could still get frosts in the middle of the UK up until the end of April for definite, but hoping that we wouldn't, of course. <br>We're now expecting negative 1 to 2 degrees celcius and are unsure what to do. <br><br>
+Well that's what we told ourselves back in March, knowing we could still get frosts in the middle of the UK up until the end of April for definite, but hoping that we wouldn't, of course. <br>We're now expecting negative 1 to 2 degrees celcius and are unsure what to do.
+Which to be honest isn't a shock, we do live in England after all. <br><br>

 <div class="text-center">